I have done a lot of SEO content writing for websites; thus, I have done a ton of research about loans, credit cards, and consolidation.

 - Always try to put some money in the bank "for a rainy day," though sometimes that is easier said than done.

 If you're one of the millions of Americans who are already caught in a cycle of debt, it may be a good time to consolidate your loans.

 Get Out of High-Interest Debt

 High-interest credit cards and bank loans are going to keep you in a cycle of debt that you'll never recover from.
-Get out of that debt NOW by considering a consolidation loan.
-With consolidation loans, you can roll all of those high-interest loans to multiple lenders into one lump payment at a greatly reduced interest rate.
+Get out of that debt now by considering a consolidation loan.
+With consolidation loans, you can roll all of those high-interest loans from multiple lenders into one lump-sum payment at a greatly reduced interest rate.

 Think of the Savings

 Imagine saving hundreds—perhaps thousands—each month and saving your credit score at the same time!
 Before you run out and consolidate your loans with the first lender you come across, take a step back and do some research.
 Not all lenders will treat you equally.
 Some lenders may have higher interest rates on their consolidation loans while others may offer strict re-payment terms.